DanieleSeverin/Time-Tracker/README.md

 ## Quickstart

-To make it easy to start the app, a `quickstart.bat` file is included in the repository.
+To make it easy to start the app, a `quickstart.bat` (python is required) file is included in the repository.
 Double-clicking this file will open chrome and run the app on port 1000.

 ## Note